geoffpatton/dsci-521-project/README.md

 2. `financial_data_preprocessor.ipynb` - Notebook used to gather financial data

 ### Dataset
 The dataset used to perform the analysis is stored in csv files within the `data` directory.
-It is available in Google Drive: [Access Link](https://drive.google.com/drive/folders/1hgWRHwlC9thoPKd7-dRqEHTPGYv3LtUk?usp=sharing).
+A copy is also available in Google Drive: [Access Link](https://drive.google.com/drive/folders/1hgWRHwlC9thoPKd7-dRqEHTPGYv3LtUk?usp=sharing).
 It contains financial data for Comcast and other companies.
 We utilized [Finnhub](https://finnhub.io/docs/api) as the source of our data.
 Which is collected from our `financial_data_preprocessor` jupyter notebook.
 Below is a list of the data that we gathered:
   - __Candlestick Data:__ Daily candlestick data (OHLCV) for stocks.
     - `candlestick_data.csv`